 We draw attention to the subsequent events in the notes to the financial statements, as a result of discussions with the shareholders of Gyxis Corporation regarding the handling of penalty charges, etc. related to the agreement between shareholders, the penalty charges will be incurred.
-By this, in the next fiscal year approximately \(\frac{\pmathbf{7}}{2}\).8 billion in compensation will be recorded as extraordinary income as compensation received.
+By this, in the next fiscal year approximately \$7.8 billion in compensation will be recorded as extraordinary income as compensation received.
+Our opinion is not modified in respect of this matter.